-Notes: This table reports estimates of the treatment effects of the role model interventions on student perceptions, separately by grade level, gender, and intervals of elapsed time between the classroom intervention and the student survey.
+Notes: This table reports estimates of the treatment effects of the role model interventions on student perceptions, separately by grade level, gender, and by the number of days between the date of the classroom visit and the date when students completed the survey.
+The sample is split at the median of this time interval, i.e. 63 days.
+On average, students below this threshold completed the survey 46 days after the intervention while those above completed it 93 days after, i.e. an additional 47 days.
 The sample is restricted to students who completed the post-intervention questionnaire.
 Each coefficient is obtained from a linear regression of the outcome of interest on a classroom visit indicator, using treatment assignment as an instrument for treatment receipt.
-The regression controls for school fixed effects to account for the fact that randomization was stratified by school.
+The regression includes school fixed effects (to account for the fact that randomization was stratified by school) and the student characteristics listed in Table 1.
 Standard errors (shown in parentheses) are adjusted for clustering at the unit of randomization (class).
+The p-value of the difference between the treatment effects for students who took the before/after the 63 days threshold since the intervention is reported in columns 3 and 6, separately by gender. p < 0.01, p < 0.05, p < 0.1.